Am I Being Scammed? Learn How to Avoid Scams

 Charity scams

 Charity scams prey on people’s willingness to help others.
-However, they’re fairly easy to spot.
 Many of the groups that run charity scams are charities that you’ve never heard of.
 They are often vague about where your money goes, and they usually pressure people to donate quickly.

 If you think you’ve found a charity scam: Research the organization.
 Check for reviews or a website where they indicate how their funds are used.
 If you can’t find a trace of the charity, consider finding another group to donate to instead.